release-drafter/release-drafter/README.md

 Pull requests with the label "skip-changelog" will now be excluded from the release draft.

-## Projects that don't use Semantic Versioning

-If your project doesn't follow [Semantic Versioning](https://semver.org) you can still use Release Drafter, but you may want to set the `version-template` option to customize how the `$NEXT_{PATCH,MINOR,MAJOR}_VERSION` environment variables are generated.

-For example, if your project doesn't use patch version numbers, you can set `version-template` to `$MAJOR.$MINOR`.
-If the current release is version 1.0, then `$NEXT_MINOR_VERSION` will be `1.1`.

 ## Replacers

 You can search and replace content in the generated changelog body, using regular expressions, with the `replacers` option.
 Each replacer is applied in order.